My NasserPosted: September 28, 2013

 Nasser frequently visited everyday places, elementary schools included.
 The memory stands of his handlers arriving a couple of hours before him and instructing every student to address him as “Baba”.
 It was an overt and expensive act of defiance for a boy to use the more traditional “Siadat El Rais” as a greeting, even if beaming while shaking the nicotine-stained fingers.
 This small incidence looms large because it encapsulates the many qualities that made Nasser a tyrant beloved by his people.
 There is the sense of ownership of Egypt’s direction, the all-enveloping and oppressive patriarchy of a country boy who made good, and the persistent dissembling, usually meant to save face, but ultimately becoming state policy.
 More than anything else, the age of Nasser was the age of lying.
 To live in his over-extended shadow was to live inside the lie, to paraphrase Vaclav Havel.

 A boyhood under Nasser was invariably a fractured self.
 The official history taught in school was a lie, and one learned to keep several versions of history concurrently while passing exams by putting down as answers the properly approved lies of the day.
 Everything was contingent.
 Today’s approved lies can quickly change and the public is asked to believe the new lies with equal fervor, and frequently it did.
 There was insouciance about official lying that betrayed a certain psychopathy.
 The first days of the June 1967 war were ones of great success for the Arab armies who were valiantly marching toward Tel Aviv.
-God may have rested on the seventh day, but Nasser stopped lying on the fourth and resigned on the seventh.
+God may have rested on the seventh day, but Nasser stopped lying on the third and resigned on the fourth.
 It was on the fourth day of the war that the infamous “Voice of the Arabs” nonchalantly pointed out that there had been “reversals” and the Israelis were now near the Canal.
 It remained a theoretical exercise for the listeners to figure out how the Egyptian army made a several hundred mile retreat from the gates of Tel Aviv to the banks of the Canal in the blink of an eye.
 Yet when Nasser tendered his resignation, massive crowds rushed to the streets to demand his return.
 By then the accumulated acts of incompetence, dissembling and dereliction of duty were no longer cause for dismissal.
 Few could imagine Egypt not led by Nasser, nor of the great man paying for his errors in any way.
 His errors had become synonymous with the nation’s hopes.
 Nasser was back at the helm after a couple of hours.
 Three years later the nation would be offered his final departure without the possibility of further negotiations.
 And again, the masses rushed to the streets.
 By now, thousands of miles away, it was possible to see the disheveled crowds filling a neglected city with less anger, as the product of a pained history.